huguesjohnson/DubbelLib/README.md

 **Stuff I still want to add**

-* Some .NET code - possibly moving my MDLib project into this repository.
+* Some .NET code - possibly moving some of my archived MDLib project into this repository.
 * Possibly VB6 code because why not?

 **Links**